presscustomizr/hueman-addons/readme.md

 ## Changelog ##
+= 2.0.7 January 5th 2017 =
+* fixed : new customizer interface not loaded for multisites

 = 2.0.6 January 4th 2017 =
 * fixed : customizer not loading when deprecated link widget is enabled